VA Online Horse Betting Guide 2023

 - 100:1 → $202

-Although you may need a calculator to speed the process along, figuring out what the odds mean for you is not as scary as it seems.
+Although you may need a calculator to speed the process along, figuring out what the odds mean for you is straightforward.
 As it turns out, picking the correct horse is still the hard part about betting on horse racing.

 It’s important to know when considering odds whether they are fixed or pari-mutuel.
 An easy way to remember the difference is to think of pari-mutuel as betting for a “mutual” benefit.